 Walk along the shore

 Directly west of Huelva’s historical center you find the Parque Zafra, and if you continue a little further, you will face the Odiel river.
 There is a beautiful boulevard here where you can walk far down south and easily enjoy a sunny day right by the water.
 There are many benches and public bathrooms.
-Palm trees are everywhere, adding to the good mood: You will also pass by some restaurants and small bars while walking here.
-A lot of people walk their dogs or take a run for themselves by the western riverside.
+Palm trees are everywhere, adding to the good mood: You will also pass by some restaurants and small bars while walking by.
+A lot of people walk their dogs or take a run for themselves by the western shore.
 It’s a beautiful area, so be sure to enjoy it!

 If you continue in this direction for around 15-20 minutes, you will pass Nuevo Columbino.
 It is the home stadium of Recreativo Huelva, Spain’s oldest football club.
 You might be lucky enough to go to Huelva on one of the weekends where Recreativo plays at home – in that case, watch the match!
 They currently play in La Liga 2, the second-best football league in Spain.
-However, they did previously have adventures in La Liga, hosting the sides of Real Madrid and Barcelona, and who knows if that opportunity comes around again.
+However, they did previously participate in La Liga, hosting the sides of Real Madrid and Barcelona, and who knows if that opportunity comes around again in the future.

 But even if you’re not in town for a game, the stadium is still worth visiting.
-You can easily get up close, and just like many other football stadiums in the Iberian peninsula, there are also bars, restaurants, shops and other facilities in the stadium, and they are open every day, not only on matchday.
+You can easily get up close, and just like many other football stadiums in the Iberian peninsula, there are also bars, restaurants, shops and other facilities inside the stadium, and they are open every day, not just on matchday.

-If you decide to turn back to the center, you can stop by the large Mercado del Carmen and get something to eat – or simply buy something nice for later consumption.
+If you decide to turn back to the center, you can stop by the large Mercado del Carmen and get something to eat – or just buy something nice for later consumption.

 Take a trip to La Rábida